Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 Of course, not all suburbs of Fort Worth are created equally, which is precisely why we set out to find the best ones.
 So without further ado…

-If you happen to be a resident of Trophy Club, you’re probably not too surprised to find it on the top our list.
+If you happen to be a resident of Southlake, you’re probably not too surprised to find it on the top our list.

 We’ll tell you what makes each of these 10 Fort Worth ‘burbs better than the rest–but first, a bit about our methodology.

 Or feel free to check out some more reading about Texas:

 Editor’s Note: If you see a slight difference between the best in state rankings and this suburb ranking, it’s because of the methodology.
 We needed a way to include more places, so we eliminated crime and commute times as criteria for this analysis.

 How We Determined The Best Suburbs Around Fort Worth for 2019